 I have a confession.
 I totally Instagram stalk amazing cake decorators and wish I had those kind of skills.
 But I can’t execute a beautiful cake with any level of finesse no matter how hard I seem to try.
 One day I hope to get there though!

-Meanwhile, I'm just going to let colorful sprinkles and beautiful fresh flowers do the heavy lifting for me when it comes to making my layered cakes look like I have at least an inkling of what I'm doing when it comes to layer cakes.
+Meanwhile, I’m just going to let colorful sprinkles and beautiful fresh flowers do the heavy lifting for me when it comes to making my layered cakes look like I have at least an inkling of what I’m doing.

 An image of a sliced Dia de los Muertos inspired Halloween cake with black buttercream and three layers of vanilla cake with sprinkles and flowers.